emard/ulx3s/doc/MANUAL.md

 When USB-serial driver is detached from port A or B, Lattice Diamond programmer can use this port as native JTAG programmer.

+For JTAG sharing with ESP32 port B should be set to high impedance and the experimentally found solution is to set this port to FIFO or OPTO using "ftdi_eeprom" tool

+    apt-get install ftdi_eeprom

+make "ftdi_eeprom.conf" config file, set manufacturer/product strings to your liking but important line for high impedance for port B is to set it as FIFO or OPTO:

+    chb_type=FIFO

+write config to eeprom:

+    ftdi_eeprom --flash-eeprom ftdi_eeprom.conf

+re-plug USB to reload new eeprom content.

 # Programming over WiFi

 ESP-32 provides standalone JTAG SVF player over web HTTP and TCP interface for